meet-bit/robotic-force-control-end-effector/README.md

 - Ergonomic gripper design driven by a linear actuator for precise force transmission.

 ### Firmware Capabilities
-- Implements a Proportional-Integrator (PI) control loop to regulate motor currents dynamically.
+- Implements a Proportional-Integrator (PI) control loop on MSP 430 to regulate motor currents dynamically.
 - Utilizes ADC channels to map analog inputs from a force control knob and load cell into actionable digital values.
 - Includes safety features like a trigger switch and actuator feedback to maintain operation within predefined limits.